Multi-LayerCaching

 Cache Check

-The system checks browser, server, and CDN layers for a cached copy.
+The system checks browser and server layers for a cached copy.

 Serve or Miss